project-bluebird/dodo/Specification.md

 - `aircraft_id`: Optional string `all` or single aircraft ID.
 For the BlueSky simulator, this has to be at least three characters.

 **Return value:** Dataframe indexed by aircraft ID with columns:
-  - `aircraft_id`: A string aircraft identifier.
-  - `altitude`: A double in the range [0, 6000].
+  - `altitude`: A non-negatige double.
 The aircraft's altitude in feet.
   - `ground_speed`: A non-negative double.
 The aircraft's ground speed in knots.
   - `latitude`: A double in the range [-90, 90].
 The aircraft's latitude.
   - `longitude`: A double in the range [-180, 180).
 The aircraft's longitude.